quadbio/Pando/README.md

 ## Introduction

 The fate and state of a cell is regulated through complex circuits of transcription factors (TFs) converging at regulatory elements to enable precise control of gene expression.
-Modern single-cell genomic approaches allow the simultaneous profiling of gene expression and chromatin accessibility in individual cells, which opens up new opportunities for the inference of cell fate regulomes.
+Modern single-cell genomic approaches allow the simultaneous profiling of gene expression and chromatin accessibility in individual cells, which opens up new opportunities for the inference of cell regulomes.
 Pando jointly utilizes scRNA-seq and scATAC-seq data to infer regulatory relationships between TFs and target genes.

 ## Installation